TTTAttributedLabel/TTTAttributedLabel/README.md

 ## Installation

-[CocoaPods](http://cocoapods.org) is the recommended method of installing TTTAttributedLabel.
+[CocoaPods](http://cocoapods.org) is the recommended method of installing `TTTAttributedLabel`.
 Simply add the following line to your `Podfile`:

 #### Podfile